UMDBPP/MAPS/README.md

-# MORiA
+# MAPS
-## Mechanically Oriented Radio Antenna
+## Multidirectional Antenna Pointing Systen

-This is a patch antenna (directional antenna) for use on top of the van, automatically orienting itself towards the balloon using a Raspberry Pi controlling three linear actuators anchored to its underside in a triangle formation.

-Orienting the antenna towards the balloon at all times ensures much better connectivity and communication with the payloads than before.
+This project consists of using three linear actuators to control the orientation of a patch antenna.
+This way, the antenna can be kept pointed towards the balloon at any given time, which should improve the reliability of the radio communication systems.
+It will be controlled with a Raspberry Pi unit.